tryton/trytond/doc/ref/models/models.rst

 .. attribute:: ModelView._buttons

     It contains a dictionary with button name as key and the states dictionary for the button.
-This states dictionary will be used to generate the views containing the button.
+    The states possible keys are ``invisible``, ``readonly`` and ``icon`` which have a :class:`~trytond.pyson.PYSON` statement as value and ``depends`` which has a list of field names on which the button states depend.
+    The keys will be set as default attributes on the buttons for the views that show them.

 Static methods: